A-kly/School-Vault/PSYCH 258/Topic 12 - Reasoning & Decision Making.md

 Damer (2012): -Attacking faulty reasoning: A practical guide to fallacy-free arguments-

 - teaches people to avoid fallacies or errors in real-life situations
-- **------- contrast**: if one thing lacks a certain property, any contrasting object must have that property (or vice-versa)
+- **==illicit== contrast**: if one thing lacks a certain property, any contrasting object must have that property (or vice-versa)

-e.g., “The provincial government is crooked.
+	- e.g., “The provincial government is crooked.
 I’m glad I’m a member of the opposition.”

-- **argument by --------**: directing one to a particular (suggestive) conclusion by choice of words
+- **argument by ==innuendo==**: directing one to a particular (suggestive) conclusion by choice of words

-e.g., “Is the president a good guy?
+	- e.g., “Is the president a good guy?
 Well, he’s never been convicted of anything.”

 - **fallacy of the ---------**: assuming that small differences are always unimportant

-e.g., “I know your monthly payments are high.
+	- e.g., “I know your monthly payments are high.
 But what’s another $20 a month?”

-e.g., The ----- Factor®: difference between spending $3/latte/day vs. saving your money = $5855 over 5 years
+	- e.g., The ----- Factor®: difference between spending $3/latte/day vs. saving your money = $5855 over 5 years

 - **------ question**: using language that presupposes a certain conclusion

-e.g., “When are you going to stop cheating on exams?”
+	- e.g., “When are you going to stop cheating on exams?”

 - **fallacy of the -----------**: assuming that what is true of the parts is true of the whole

-e.g., “You like potatoes.
+	- e.g., “You like potatoes.
 You like chicken.
 You like ice cream.
 So you’ll love this potato-chicken-ice cream casserole.”

 ---